BlocksKit/BlocksKit/README.md

 BlocksKit is a framework for OS X Mountain Lion and newer and a static library for iOS 6 and newer.

+BlocksKit was created by [Zachary Waldowski](https://github.com/zwaldowski) and [Alexsander Akers](https://github.com/a2) and is maintained by Zachary Waldowski.

 Installation
 ============